 In the summer of 2010, a Colorado Parks and Wildlife Fishing is Fun grant helped to further enhance fish habitat in a quarter-mile of Clear Creek as it runs through Idaho Springs and Courtney-Ryley-Cooper Park near the Argo Mine Superfund Site.
 The project created a new urban fishery whose benefits will ripple well beyond Idaho Springs.

 The Fishing is Fun grant was used to deepen the stream channel and install structural improvements, to benefit trout, such as boulder clusters, engineered pools and cross vanes.
 In addition, bank stabilization and revegetation work was performed on both sides of Clear Creek in the project area.
 The project also features access improvements for mobility impaired anglers.

-One local business, the Albert Frei and Sons Quarry, provided indispensible support for the project in the form of tons of rock that was used to create structure and stabilize the stream bank.
+One local business, the Albert Frei and Sons Quarry, provided indispensable support for the project in the form of tons of rock that was used to create structure and stabilize the stream bank.
 Additional support came from the Trask Family Foundation, the Henderson Mine as well as the West Denver chapter of Trout Unlimited and the Clear Creek Watershed Foundation, which oversaw the project on behalf of the city.
 Frontier Environmental Services of Arvada, which performed the construction, donated its services for preliminary design and project development.
-See the CPW Grant press release for more information about this project.

 Improving Angling Access at Longmont's Button Rock Preserve

 For 20 years, the public couldn’t visit or fish in Longmont’s Button Rock Preserve.
 City officials finally allowed access to the reservoir that sits within the 2,500-acre preserve, in 1989.
 But soon the preserve became too popular and the area suffered from degradation, said Longmont Watershed Ranger Dennis Fisher.
 Longmont officials decided something should be done.